 Napoleonic Prisoners of War

-As prisons in England rapidly filled and numbers of captives became unmanageable many were moved north to Border towns.
+As prisons in England rapidly filled and the number of captives became unmanageable many were moved north to Border towns.

 William and Robert were amongst a number of boys who went out to meet the new residents as they trudged wearily into Peebles.

 Rabbit breeding programme

 Their father James however was less lucky.
 He had opened a drapers shop offering credit to the prisoners but in 1814 when peace finally came and the men were repatriated they left owing him a considerable sum of money.
 James Chambers was ruined.

 Life in Edinburgh

-Life in the capital began in a tenement flat in Nicholson Street.
+Life in the capital began in a tenement flat on Nicholson Street.
 It was a “second rate street home to other families with limited means.”

-About eighteen months later brother James was appointed manager of a salt manufacturer in the Joppa which lay between Mussleburgh and Portobello.
+About eighteen months laterJames was appointed manager of a salt manufacturer in Joppa which lay between Musselburgh and Portobello.
 It was a “smoky odious place set amongst the steaming salt pans.”

 Burke and Hare

 At first he shared a room with a divinity student from Tweeddale but later his brother Robert, by this time unemployed, joined him.

 With his brother’s encouragement Robert, using the last few books from his father’s house in Peebles opened a small bookshop in Leith.
-Within a short time William also opened a bookshop close to his brother.
+Within a short time, William also opened a bookshop close to his brother.

 “The mechanical execution of the literary serial sorely tested the powers of my little press which received sundry claspings of iron to strengthen it for the unexpected duty.”
 Although the Kaleidoscope didn’t last long, life was getting better.
 It was, “a small trial of one’s wings.”

 Sir Walter Scott

-Thanks to a commission from Sir Walter Scott William and Robert moved home again as their business continued to develop.
-By 1832 the first edition of the Chambers Edinburgh Journal was published.
+Thanks to a commission from Sir Walter Scott, William and Robert moved home again as their business continued to develop.
+By 1832, the first edition of the Chambers Edinburgh Journal was published.

 Vestiges of the Natural History of Creation

 It received very mixed reviews.
-One said that, “there was a fair chance of poisoning the fountains of science and sapping the foundations of religion.”
+One said, “there was a fair chance of poisoning the fountains of science and sapping the foundations of religion.”